YovanniePerezTapia/FireSafetyTips/index.md

 ## Fire Safety Tips
 Learn how to how to prevent fires.

+markdown
 ### Tips

-Bulleted-Stay in the kitchen when you are cooking food.
+-Stay in the kitchen when you are cooking food.
 If you have to leave , even for a short time turn off the stove.
 -Keep fixed and portable space heaters at least three feet away from anything that can burn.
 Turn off the heaters when you are leaving the room or going to sleep.
 -Keep matches and lighters up high, out of reach of children -Install sprinklers